Multiplayer online battle arena: Data analytics and match prediction

-Artificial Intelligence in MOBAs
+Artificial intelligence in MOBAs

 The use of artificial intelligence in MOBAs is an ongoing topic of research.
 Similar to real-time strategy games, MOBAs provide a highly complex environment for AI because of their large amount of possible variables, states, and decisions.
 One of the first known research-based MOBA AI agents was published around 2015 for League of Legends.
 The agent used influence maps to navigate the map and compute positioning risk.
 A similar agent to assist players was published in the same year.

 Two years later, artificial intelligence research laboratory OpenAI developed the AI project OpenAI Five, which was first showcased at the Dota 2 World Championship, The International 2017, during a 1v1 demonstration.
-In this demonstration, OpenAI Five faced off against Dendi, one of the most prolific and popular DotA players of all time.
+In this demonstration, OpenAI Five faced off against Dendi, a DotA player.
 In this 1v1, OpenAI Five defeated Dendi twice in a resounding manner, with the first victory occurring before the five-minute mark and Dendi conceding before ninety seconds had passed in the second match.
-Open AI returned to The International 2018, this time fielding an entire team of five AI players in two games against professional players, but ultimately losing both games.
-Despite this loss, OpenAI continued to work to improve OpenAI Five, and the project's advancement soon became evident: one year later, at The International 2019, OpenAI Five defeated The International 2018-winner OG, becoming the first artificial intelligence system to beat the reigning world champion team at a video game.
+OpenAI returned to The International 2018, this time fielding an entire team of five AI players in two games against professional players, but ultimately losing both games.
+Despite this loss, OpenAI continued to work to improve OpenAI Five, and the project's advancement soon became evident: one year later, at The International 2019, OpenAI Five defeated The International 2018-winner OG in a limited version of Dota 2, becoming the first artificial intelligence system to beat the reigning world champion team at a video game.